 Restart of the hotel business

-For all the hotels in Buenos Aires, the last two years were very difficult, because there was no more tourism.
+The Covid years were very difficult for all hotels in Buenos Aires because there was no tourism anymore.
 Many houses had to close or saw their existence threatened.
-The Apassionata Tango also had its difficulties.
-Among other things, Fabián Acosta rented his rooms inexpensively to fellow artists who could no longer afford their apartments.
+The Apassionata Tango also had corresponding difficulties.
+Among other things, Fabián Acosta rented his rooms cheaply to artist colleagues who could no longer afford their apartments.

-Since spring of this year, however, things have been on the upswing.
-Tourists and tango dancers are coming back.
-The Apassionata Tango Hotel has been freshly renovated and is now looking forward to new guests!
+Since the spring of 2022, however, things have been looking up.
+The tourists and tango dancers are coming back.
+The Apassionata Tango Hotel has been freshly renovated and is now looking forward to welcoming new guests!

 Video tour of the hotel with Fabián Acosta